teonet-go/teos3/README.md

 ### Logs

-The `s3cp` application send logs to syslog.
-To read curent log messages in `archlinux` use `journalctl -f` command.
+The `s3cp` application sends logs to syslog.
+To read current log messages in `archlinux` use `journalctl -f` command.

 -----------------------